JellalYu/EMR-machine-learning-with-R-spark/README.md

 ### Set Rstudio environment
-Choose the EMR cluster you just built and use the specified security group key pair (.pem key) to open **Master public DNS** of EMR cluster.
+Choose the EMR cluster you just built and use the specified security group key pair (.pem key) to connect **Master public DNS** of EMR cluster via SSH.

 #### Update
 	sudo yum update